Osama-Yousef/data-structures-and-algorithms-1/Data-Structures/linked_list/README.md

 - append(value), which adds a new node with the given value to the end of the list.
 - insertBefore(value, newVal), which add a new node with the given newValue immediately before the first value node.
 - insertAfter(value, newVal), which add a new node with the given newValue immediately after the first value node.
+- kth_from_end(k), which takes a number, k, as a parameter.
+Returns the node’s value that is k from the end of the linked list.

 ## Tests
 - Can successfully instantiate an empty linked list